ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/3_generate_dp.md

 ## create_estimate()

-Write a single estimate into a toml file:
+Write a single estimate into a TOML file:

 ``` R
 filename <- "0.1.0.toml"